Emission control systems, help control fuel fumes, while cleaning engine producing exhaust gases.

 Engine Generated Pollutants, Come From Three Sources:

-- Fuel vapors, that evaporate from the fuel tank
+- Fuel fumes, that evaporate from the fuel tank.

 Air Pollution Gases, Produced By Engines, Consist Of: